What You Need to Know

-- If funds are held in a Joint Plan, a cheque will be issued in both Plan owners’ names, or funds can be deposited directly in a bank account that is held in both owners names.
+- If funds are held in a Joint Plan, a cheque will be issued in both Plan owners’ names, in which case both signatures will be required to cash in the cheque.
+Funds can also be deposited directly in a bank account that is held in both owners names.

 - If funds are held in a Third-Party Plan, only the registered owner, not the contributor, has access to the funds.

 How to Redeem